AnswerDotAI/fh-deploy/README.md

 # fh-deploy

 This repo contains deployment guides for the platforms listed below.
+Each guide contains a "hello world" style project which you'll setup on your local device before deploying it on the platform.

 | Platform                               | Deployment Guide                                                         |
 |----------------------------------------|--------------------------------------------------------------------------|